 The rangefinder camera is synonymous with street photography due to its use by photographers such as Henri Cartier-Bresson and Robert Capa.

 The Leica rangefinders used by these legends are uber expensive.
-However, the new Fujifilm X-Pro3 is one rangefinder-like mirrorless camera that might be within most photographers' means.
+However, the new Fujifilm X-Pro3 (available on Lazada and Amazon) is one rangefinder-like mirrorless camera that might be within most photographers' means.

 Targeted at street and wedding photographers, the X-Pro3 has the styling of a typical rangefinder.